splunk/public-o11y-docs/references/contribute.rst

    <iframe width="560" height="315" src="https://www.youtube.com/embed/tsvWJwcv_BQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
    </div>

-.. note:: If you're unsure about a change or have a different question about the docs, use the :guilabel:`Feedback` button at the bottom of every page to send questions or comments to the Observability Cloud documentation team.
+.. note:: If you're unsure about a change or have a different question about the docs, use the feedback form at the bottom of every page to send questions or comments to the Observability Cloud documentation team.

 Prerequisites
 ==============================